sheltermanager/asm3/doc/manual/mailmerge.rst

 To run a mail merge, navigate to the Mail top level menu.

-Initially, ASM does not come preloaded with any, however you can install mail merge sources from *Settings->Reports->Browse sheltermanager.com* (they appear in the list with the type “Mail Merge”).
+Initially, ASM does not come preloaded with any, however you can install mail merge sources from :menuselection:`Settings --> Reports --> Browse sheltermanager.com` (they appear in the list with the type “Mail Merge”).

 .. image:: images/merge_source.png